-Goal: Teach your fellow students how to use a software engineering tool.
-The tool should be useful for the project or a related software engineering problem.
+Goal: Teach your fellow students how to use a software project management tool.

-Pick a software engineering tool and explain how to use it step by step.
+Pick a software project management tool and explain how to use it step by step.
 To provide a better understanding of the tool, you should also explain the basic principles the tool is built on.
 You may add a comparison with related tools.
-You should also provide a hand-out that gives detailed instructions on how to use the tool.
+Provide a hand-out that gives detailed instructions on how to use the tool.
 After your presentation, email me your hand-out (mandatory) and slides (optional).
 I will post them online.
 You may also maintain this material elsewhere and just email me a link to it.

-Since most of the tools can be used in the project, the presentations are most useful at the beginning of the semester.
-To encourage early presentations, the maximum amount of extra credit will be 5% after Spring Vacation but 10% before Spring Vacation.
+The presentations are most useful at the beginning of the semester.
+To encourage early presentations, the maximum amount of extra credit will be 5% after Halloween but 10% before Halloween (October 31).

 I will provide a list of suitable tools, but I welcome any suggestions you may have.
-Following is the web site for the tool presentations: https://wiki.uta.edu/display/serc/CSE-5324+Tools
+Following is the web site for the tool presentations (which is shared with CSE 5324): https://wiki.uta.edu/display/serc/CSE-5324+Tools